A Warning from the Past

 In a time when Europeans understood the word ‘Turks’ to mean all Moslems, Erasmus had been worried about the danger they posed.
 In the letter to Johann Rinck dated May 30, 1530, i.e. written in the year after the Siege of Vienna, he first elaborated on the objections to wage war, but then continued:

-According to Erasmus, Europeans first had to become better Christians before they could defeat the Turks, “a race softened by debauchery”.7 Holding a low opinion of the opponent, he resorts to hate speech:
+According to Erasmus, Europeans first had to become better Christians before they could defeat the Turks, “a race softened by debauchery”.
+Holding a low opinion of the opponent, he resorts to hate speech:

 “It is easy to see how profitable their false religion has been to [Moslems], as long as we have neglected the duties of true piety.
-While we have been endlessly fighting among ourselves over some useless plot of ground in what are worse than civil wars, the Turks have vastly extended their empire or, rather, their reign of terror.”8
+While we have been endlessly fighting among ourselves over some useless plot of ground in what is worse than civil wars, the Turks have vastly extended their empire or, rather, their reign of terror.”

 Erasmus goes one step further and compares the Turks to the ten plagues God had sent the Egyptians: